Operation Round Up

 Operation Round Up is a significant way LREC members can come together to make a difference in our community.
 Extra change generated from rounding up the monthly bills of participating members is used to fund requests by local charitable organizations.
 These small amounts — between $0.01 to $0.99 — all add up to make a big impact.
+Members can also elect to donate a fixed amount each month.

 For example: if your bill is $72.36, it is rounded up to $73.00 and the extra 64¢ goes to the Operation Round Up Trust Fund.
 Multiply all that extra change by the thousands of generous LREC members who participate, and it makes a BIG difference in our local communities.
 This unique program has provided funds for purchasing various items for local fire departments, groups serving youth, medical equipment for those in need, donations to food shelves and many other worthwhile causes.